 Over time, children have gained many legal rights in this country.
 This study will introduce the student to an overview of these various rights and of the many legal, sociological, psychological and political issues involved in their development.
 In addition to an overview of these fundamentals legal rights, students will become familiarized with the basics of the court system and the statutes and judicial decisions affecting children’s rights today.
 Some specific topics to be explored in this study are neglect and abuse of children; the legal, ethical and sociological effects of prenatal maternal substance abuse; and children’s right to the effective assistance of counsel.

 The capstone is designed to be modified in content depending on current legislative activity, social issues and agendas.
 The study will be likely to present issues including defining criminal responsibility by age, as well as mental health issues of youth, particularly in supervised care.

 Admission to the certificate program requires the applicant to submit an official transcript of his or her bachelor’s degree, along with a complete application.
-Advising will be provided by the certificate program coordinator, Dr. Meredith Brown.
+Advising will be provided by the certificate program coordinator, Dr. Peggy Tally.

 While the 12 credits of this certificate may be transferred into the M.A. in social and public policy, acceptance will require candidates to apply to the master’s degree program and complete the full admission process.
 Completion of the graduate certificate does not guarantee admission to the master’s program.

 Advanced certificates may be incorporated into a related master's degree for those meeting the program admission requirements.

 Apply online or request information for more details on the Certificate in Child and Family Advocacy.

 Students completing this certificate pay the following tuition and fees:

 Federal financial aid is not available unless concurrently matriculated in a master’s degree program.